lexy-language/lexy-typescript/README.md

 # lexy-typescript

-An implementations of the [lexy-language](https://github.com/lexy-language/lexy-language) in typescript.
+Implementation of the [lexy-language](https://github.com/lexy-language/lexy-language) in typescript.
 Check the [lexy-language](https://github.com/lexy-language/lexy-language) or the online [demo](https://lexy-language.github.io/lexy-demo/) to understand the purpose of Lexy.